andrearamonroy/SquareEmployeeDirectoryApp/README.md

 * Implementing a generic data service.
 * Caching images.
 * Handling erros.
-* Returning an EmptyView() for malformed employees, and an empty employee list.
+* Returning an EmptyView() for malformed employees, and for an empty employee list.
 * Pull-down to refresh.
 * Getting familiar with unit tests and implementing them.